Orakeshi/orakeshi.github.io/content/posts/Labs-Wishing-Tree.md

 }
 {{< /codeblock >}}

 The above script is responsible for doing exactly what I want.
-The videos are passed to the scrip.
+The videos are passed to the script.
 From there the leaves locations are fetched in pixels.
 I am then converting each frame of the video to a texture, grabbing the pixel and string that in a file.
 Once all videos are complete I can point the leaves to read all the pixels in the files that are output and sync them with the tree gradient.

 This meant I had now completed scraping the pixel data and displaying the leaves as the correct colours.